Is your marriage taking a back-seat?

 All the aforementioned advice will certainly be very difficult to follow if your children are a nightmare at night-time.
 Taking forever to settle challenging children is a real passion (and energy) killer.
 Early, consistent bed times are vital to the wellbeing of your children and your whole family.
 This is where we come in: Through parent coaching we could help your family establish a positive bedtime routine.

-If you have a couple of minutes, watch this Q&A video by Munchkins’ parenting coach and occupational therapist, Celeste Rushby, on scheduling time for your spouse and yourself.
+If you have a couple of minutes, watch this Q&A video by Munchkins’ parenting coach and occupational therapist, Celeste Rushby, on scheduling some exclusive marriage-time for your spouse and yourself.

 ABOUT THE AUTHORPetro Wagner is a work-from-home mommy of two princesses and a limited-edition dog.
 She has a Master’s degree and further training in Play Therapy, backed by an impressive knowledge of all the Heidi episodes; knowing the lyrics to endless nursery songs; and having personally met Sleeping Beauty in her real castle in Germany.